 •Practice Self-Talk on long runs.
 Try all your phrases.
 Keep the ones you like.

 And that snowshoe race?
-Fortunately, I had discovered self-talk a few weeks before the race and had some phrases designed for that specific event.
+Fortunately, I had discovered self-talk a few weeks before the race and had some phrases designed for that specific event, specifically the clmbing.
+As I repeated my phrases, my perception of the race began to change and I felt more confident in my ability to hold on.
 I pushed through the pain, the cramps subsided, and I managed to win.